Table tennis: Expedite system

 If a game is unfinished after 10 minutes of play and fewer than 18 points have been scored, the expedite system is initiated.
 The umpire interrupts the game, and the game resumes with players serving for one point in turn.
 If the expedite system is introduced while the ball is not in play, the previous receiver shall serve first.
 Under the expedite system, the server must win the point before the opponent makes 13 consecutive returns or the point goes to the opponent.
 The system can also be initiated at any time at the request of both players or pairs.
 Once introduced, the expedite system remains in force until the end of the match.
-A rule to shorten the time of a match, it is mainly seen in defensive players' games.
+As it is intended as a rule to shorten the duration of a match, it is mainly deployed in defensive players' matches, which tend to have longer points.

 Grips

 Though table tennis players grip their rackets in various ways, their grips can be classified into two major families of styles, penhold and shakehand.
 The rules of table tennis do not prescribe the manner in which one must grip the racket, and numerous grips are employed.